codedownio/sandwich/sandwich-site/docs/extensions/sandwich-webdriver.md

 ## Browser sessions

-You can start a Selenium session using the `withSession` function.
+You can start a WebDriver session using the `withSession` function.
 It accepts a string key representing the name of the session.
 Each time a new session name is seen, it will be created if it doesn't already exist.

 The library provides `withSession1`/`withSession2` as convenience functions for `withSession "browser1"`/`withSession "browser2"`, but you can use your own keys if you need.